 - 1/8 cup squash seeds

 - 6 tablespoons extra virgin olive oil

 - Mix the spinach, figs, grapes, squash seeds and walnuts on a plate.

-- Dress with balsamic vinegar, extra virgin olive oil and salt.
+- In a small bowl, whisk the balsamic vinegar, extra virgin olive oil and salt.
+Adjust the taste.